How Does the Rainfall Behave in Bolivia? A Full Overview

 Arid Southeast (Chaco)705115820

-Average rainfall during both dry and wet seasons, by climate regions of Bolivia.
+Average rainfall during both dry and wet seasons, by climatic region in Bolivia.

 Source: https://senamhi.gob.bo/index.php/clima

-Bolivia has a lot more rainfall between September and March and much less between April and August.
-In general in almost all regions, from December to February, you’ll experience the most rainy days of the whole year.
+Bolivia *experiences significantly more rainfall between September and March* and much less between April and August.
+In general, across almost all regions, *December to February are the months with the most rainy days*.

-Now let’s see how much it rains in the most important cities of the country during each month of the year.
-In general, cities that are in the west of the country will have much less rainfall than cities that are in the east, and this is caused by the climate division that the Los Andes Mountains chain imposes on the country, among other factors.
+Now let’s examine the average monthly rainfall *in Bolivia’s most important cities*.
+Generally, cities located in the west of the country receive much less rainfall than those in the east.
+This is caused by the climatic division imposed by the Andes Mountain range, among other factors.

 CityJanuary (mm)February (mm)March (mm)April (mm)May (mm)June (mm)July (mm)August (mm)September (mm)October (mm)November (mm)December (mm)